The B vitamins are needed to keep you mellow.

-The gut is also home to our microbiome.
+Our gut is also home to the human gut microbiota.
 The microbiome refers to the bacterial population that lives within us.
 A healthy human body carries over 100 trillion microorganisms in the intestines, which is said to be ten times greater than the total number of human cells in the body!

 These beneficial microbes, also known as probiotics, regulate digestion, hormones, metabolism, inflammation, and even produce certain nutrients.

 Our gut bacteria influence our genes and contain most of our DNA.
 They produce short-chain fatty acids that help digest our food and promote transit time through the colon, strengthen the gut barrier, improve blood sugar levels and weight balance, support the immune system, and fight off bad bacteria.